tylerfeldman321/Crane-Game/README.md

-# ECE 350 Project - Crane Game
+# Advanced Computer Architecture (ECE 350) Project - Crane Game
-Project built for ECE 350.
-Used processor we built and uploaded to an FPGA to add up score and keep track of time remaining and whether the game was active.
-Used two arduinos to control motors to rotate a small crane, raise and lower an electromagnet, and use a relay to power the electromagnet to pick up boxes.
-The boxes could be dropped into an acyrlic case and detected by a sound sensor, which would communicate to the FPGA to increment the score.
-A start button was used to reset the score and the timer.
+## Project Description
+This is a project a partner and I built for an advanced computer architecture course.
+We incorporated a custom processor into a physical system we built to create a crane game where the user picks up boxes and drops them into a container to gain points.
+Our processor keeps track of the score and game logic while the rest of the system handles motors and sensors.

+## Game
+The goal of the game is to pickup as many boxes from the playing field and drop them into a acrylic case before time runs out.
+Once the user presses the start button, time will start counting down from a amount configured in the code (1 minute as default).
+When the game is active, the user can use the controls to rotate a PVC crane left or right, and move an electromagnet up/down that is hanging off the boom of the crane.
+The user can click a button to toggle the electromagnet, allowing the crane to pick up the boxes in the playing field.
+They can then drop them into the acrylic case, gaining points.
+After the time runs out, the points are recorded and game stops.

+### Design
+### Mechanical Design

+### Electrical Design

+###

+## Design Journey

 # Processor Design
 ## Description of Design